 If you visit the region in the fall or summer months you will be in time for the Würzburger Weinfests, essentially gigantic wine fairs which are just a fantastic experience.
 The annual Africa Festival is also held in May or June.
 It focuses on fascinating African cultures and is hugely popular.

 There are all kinds of restaurants to eat in the city, such as the Schloss Steinburg a couple of miles from the town center and overlooks river main, offering wonderful views around Marienberg for one of the most unforgettable ambiances, great views and fabulous delicacies at a high end price.

-Towards the center of the town are Stachel, Juliuspital, Burgerspital and the Altemainmuehle restaurants serving excellent food in some of the most rustic settings at reasonable prices.
-As a student town, Würzburg has many local eating establishments that are worth checking out such as the Unifcafe, Cafe Kult and Cafe Muck where good honest food is at reasonable prices in very friendly surroundings.
-For decent Mexican delicacies and great cocktails visit Enchilada or Joe Pinas.
+Towards the center of the town are restaurants serving excellent food in some of the most rustic settings at reasonable prices.
+As a student town, Würzburg has many local eating establishments that are worth checking out, which offer honest food at reasonable prices in very friendly surroundings.

 In basically every bar in Würzburg is the Weissbier, a local wheat brew carrying the name of Julius Echter, a 17th century bishop.
 For a real treat visit the Würzburger Hofbrau (brewery) and sample a selection of their home-brews.
 The food here is also delicious and very much in the hearty Bavarian style of traditional German food.